margaretmf/margaretmf.github.io/photography.md

 layout: default
 ---

 ## With strong vision, and with a love for color and perspective, an open eye, and a heart filled with gratitude, I capture beauty everywhere.
+I am particularly experimenting with capturing light in the darkness, American flags, leaves, and nature.
 Check out my photography below. ##

 <br>